Your Dental Insurance and Purchasing a Night Guard

 Sentinel Mouthguards accepts payments using your FSA (Flexible Spending Account) or HSA (Health Savings Account) card.

 Pricing ranges from $98-$130 (compared to $600+ in dental offices).

-There is no sure fix or solution for stopping nighttime grinding and or jaw clenching.
+There is no ultimate fix or solution for stopping nighttime grinding and or jaw clenching.